-This information statement is being furnished in connection with the distribution (the "Distribution") by Biohaven Pharmaceutical Holding Company Ltd. ("RemainCo") to holders of its common shares of all the outstanding common shares of Biohaven Research Ltd. ("we," "us," "our," "SpinCo," or the "Company").
+This information statement is being furnished in connection with the distribution (the "Distribution") by Biohaven Pharmaceutical Holding Company Ltd. ("RemainCo") to holders of its common shares of all the outstanding common shares of Biohaven Ltd. ("we," "us," "our," "SpinCo," or the "Company").
 Prior to such Distribution, we will enter into a series of internal restructuring transactions (the "Separation") with RemainCo, pursuant to which we will own the Kv7 ion channel activators, glutamate modulation, myeloperoxidase ("MPO") inhibition and myostatin inhibition platforms, preclinical product candidates, and certain corporate infrastructure currently owned by RemainCo (the "Biohaven Research Business").
 As described in this information statement, the Spin-Off is subject to the satisfaction or waiver by RemainCo and SpinCo of certain conditions, including fulfillment or waiver of the conditions precedent included in the Agreement and Plan of Merger, dated as of May 9, 2022, the ("Merger Agreement") by and among RemainCo, Pfizer Inc. ("Pfizer") and a wholly owned subsidiary of Pfizer ("Merger Sub") and the Separation and Distribution Agreement, dated as of May 9, 2022 (which we refer to as the "Distribution Agreement") by and between SpinCo and RemainCo.
-The Merger Agreement provides for the acquisition by Pfizer of RemainCo (the "Merger"), which will be accomplished either: (a) if the Merger occurs on or before December 30, 2022, through the merger of Merger Sub with and into RemainCo, with RemainCo continuing as the surviving company (the "Reverse Triangular Merger"), or (b) if the Merger occurs after December 30, 2022, then, at Pfizer's discretion, either (i) through the Reverse Triangular Merger or (ii) through the merger of RemainCo with and into Merger Sub, with Merger Sub continuing as the surviving company.
+The Merger Agreement provides for the acquisition by Pfizer of RemainCo (the "Merger"), which will be accomplished either: (a) if the Merger occurs on or before December 30, 2022, through the merger of Merger Sub with and into RemainCo, with RemainCo continuing as the surviving company (the "Reverse Triangular Merger"), or (b) if the Merger occurs after December 30, 2022, then, at Pfizer's discretion, either (i) through the Reverse Triangular Merger or (ii) through the merger of RemainCo with and into Merger Sub continuing as the surviving company.

-Our common shares will be distributed to holders of RemainCo's common shares of record as of the close of business, New York City time, on [I], 2022, which will be the record date.
+Our common shares will be distributed to holders of RemainCo's common shares of record as of the close of business, New York City time, on September 26, 2022, which will be the record date.
 Each such holder will receive one common share of SpinCo for every two RemainCo common shares held on the record date.
-The Distribution will be effective at [I] on [I], 2022.
+We anticipate that the Distribution will become effective early in the fourth quarter of 2022, subject to the satisfaction or waiver of the conditions included in the Merger Agreement and the Distribution Agreement.
 For RemainCo shareholders who own common shares in registered form, the transfer agent will credit their SpinCo common shares to book entry accounts established to hold their RemainCo common shares.
-Our distribution agent will send these shareholders a statement reflecting their SpinCo common share ownership shortly after [I], 2022.
+Our distribution agent will send these shareholders a statement reflecting their SpinCo common share ownership shortly after the distribution date.
 For shareholders who own RemainCo common shares through a broker or other nominee, their SpinCo common shares will be credited to their accounts by the broker or other nominee.
 Shareholders will receive cash in lieu of fractional shares.
 The Distribution will be taxable.
 See "The Separation and Distribution-Certain U.S. Federal Income Tax Consequences."

-No shareholder approval of the Distribution is required or sought, except in connection with RemainCo's Preliminary Proxy Statement on Schedule 14A filed with the Securities and Exchange Commission (File No. [I]).
+No shareholder approval of the Distribution is required or sought, except in connection with RemainCo's Definitive Proxy Statement on Schedule 14A filed with the Securities and Exchange Commission (File No. 001-38080).
 We are not asking you for any other proxy, and you are requested not to send us any additional proxy.
 RemainCo shareholders will not be required to pay for our common shares to be received by them in the Distribution, or to surrender or to exchange RemainCo common shares in order to receive our common shares, or to take any other action in connection with the Distribution.
 There is currently no trading market for our common shares.
 We will apply to list our common shares on the New York Stock Exchange ("NYSE") under the symbol "BHVN."